ml6team/AISO-workshop/README.md

 - **Other Issues**: Feel free to reach out to one of the ML6 ML Engineers walking around

 Good luck building your agent! 🚀

+### About ML6

+ML6 is a frontier, international AI engineering company, constantly pushing the boundaries of what's possible with AI.
+We partner with bold leaders to turn cutting-edge AI into lasting business impact.
+With over a decade of proven expertise, we deliver AI that reshapes business models.
+AI that is reliable and secure, ensuring a lasting impact.
+From strategy to delivery, we don't just follow the hype—we build the future.